Alexis Díaz (baseball): Cincinnati Reds

-The Reds added him to their 40-man roster following the 2021 season on November 19, 2021.
-On April 7, 2022, it was announced that Díaz had made the Opening Day roster out of Spring Training.
-He made his major league debut the following day against the Atlanta Braves, tossing a scoreless inning and collecting his first two strikeouts (Adam Duvall and Travis d'Arnaud).
+The Reds added Díaz to their 40-man roster following the 2021 season on November 19, 2021.
+On April 7, 2022, it was announced that he had made the Opening Day roster out of Spring Training.
+Díaz made his major league debut the following day against the Atlanta Braves, tossing a scoreless inning and collecting his first two strikeouts (Adam Duvall and Travis d'Arnaud).
 He earned his first save on May 17, 2022, in the tenth inning against the Cleveland Guardians.
+He finished the season with a 7–3 record, 1.84 ERA, 83 strikeouts and 10 saves in 59 games.